Fences for privacy – 9 great ideas for garden screening

 Can you add trellis to your fence to give yourself extra privacy?
 That depends.
 There is no legal difference between trellis and fencing.
 So – in theory – the height of your trellis must be no more than 2 metres.

 Some councils even encourage people to add trellis to the tops of their fences, because it is a good burglar deterrent.
 A trellis is not strong enough to support much weight, so it makes it difficult to climb.
-You can order trellis here (affiliate link).
+You can order trellis here (links to Amazon are affiliate, so I may get a small fee if you buy but it won’t affect the price you pay.
+And I only recommend things I use myself).

 Think about the eye line for privacy